-Vegan Cinnamon Rolls with Oat Milk and Maple Cream
+Vegan Cinnamon Rolls made with homemade Oat Milk and topped with rich Maple Cream topping.

 Place all ingredients in a blender and blend on high for 1-2 minutes, until consistency is fairly even.
 Be careful not to over blend or the consistency will be slimy.
 Using a cheesecloth (or an old thin t-shirt) over a bowl, strain the oat milk mixture.
 You may need to squeeze the cloth a bit to get all the liquid out.
 Transfer filtered oat milk to an airtight container and store in the fridge up to 5 days.
 You can either just toss the remaining oat sludge, or it makes a groovy basil plant fertilizer.
 I haven’t tried baking with it, but this could also be a viable option.